Why Prints Matter

-My great-grandfather, Virgil A. Jean, came to Oklahoma from Mississippi in 1910 to work in the oil fields, not long after it became a state in 1907.
+Virgil A. Jean, my great-grandfather, came to Oklahoma from Mississippi in 1910 to work in the oil fields, not long after it became a state in 1907.
 He soon met and married my great-grandmother, Sarah Wilson.
 I was very fortunate to know and spend time with both of them on their farm where they raised pecans, sweet potatoes and chickens until I was 12.

 My dad, Jim Boatright, took this photo 50 years ago, using the same Rolleiflex twin-lens reflex that I own today.
 Dad was a photo-journalist from the University of Oklahoma, worked as a professional photographer and made photographs of a couple of presidents himself.
 He taught me photography and darkroom technique as a teenager.

 As I started getting ready to head to the workshop, I thought it might be cool to share what a real “Okie from Muscogee” (at least, from pretty darned closed) looked like.